bigdata-i523/hid202/project/README.md

 # Acknowledgments

-* The author would like to thank Dr. Gregor von Laszewski and TA's for their support and suggestions to write this project.
+The authors would like to thank Dr. Gregor von Laszewski and TA's for their support and suggestions to write this project.